zakabdu205/Gemma3na-ReactNative/about.md

 ## Project Overview

-PurrPal AI is a comprehensive React Native Expo application that demonstrates how to integrate Google's Gemma language model for on-device AI inference.
-This project serves as both a functional AI chat application and a complete reference implementation for developers who want to add Gemma AI capabilities to their own React Native projects.
+PurrPal AI is a comprehensive React Native Expo application that demonstrates how to integrate Google's Gemma 3na language models (2B/4B) for on-device AI inference.
+This project serves as both a functional AI chat application and a complete reference implementation for developers who want to add Gemma 3na AI capabilities to their own React Native projects.

 ## What This Project Provides

 ### 🚀 Complete Implementation

-- **Native Bridge**: Full iOS (Swift) and Android (Kotlin) bridge implementation for Gemma model integration
+- **Native Bridge**: Full iOS (Swift) and Android (Kotlin) bridge implementation for Gemma 3na model integration
 - **React Native Integration**: TypeScript hooks and managers for seamless AI functionality
 - **Performance Monitoring**: Real-time metrics and performance tracking
 - **Chat Interface**: Modern, responsive UI with conversation management